A look at some of the advantages and disadvantages of hosting a major sporting event.

 To host a major sporting event like the Olympics can cost significant sums, which have to be paid for by the taxpayer.
 Costs of Olympics have a tendency to rise over time and be much greater than expected.
 The Montreal Olympics was estimated to have cost $120 million (1970) and then rising to $310 million (1973).
 The final cost was around 13-times greater at $1.6bn.
 It took 30 years to pay off the Olympic debt .

 Many facilities built for the Olympics can never be fully used again. e.g. an 80,000 athletic stadium will rarely be full outside of the Olympics.
-This can be mitigated by careful planning. e.g. the London Olympic stadium will be used by West Ham football team and was used for legacy athletic events such as the 2017 World Championships.
-Other Olympic facilities, like the Olympic village will be converted into affordable housing.
+This can be mitigated by careful planning. e.g. the London Olympic Stadium will be used by West Ham football team and was used for legacy athletic events such as the 2017 World Championships.
+Other Olympic facilities, like the Olympic village, will be converted into affordable housing.
 However, some cities which failed to plan for the legacy of the Olympic were left with unused giant stadiums.

 Major sporting events increasingly have to implement higher levels of security.
 This is both costly and can restrict freedom of movement of local citizens during games.

-Some cities have seen an increase in tax post games to finance a loss making sporting event.
+Some cities have seen an increase in tax post games to finance a loss of putting on the sporting event.
 The post-games cost of London is uncertain.
 (BBC link) This increase in cost has made hosting the Olympics less politically popular.

 Should a country like the UK be hosting a major event with a large national debt?

 In 2012, the UK’s national debt was over 62% of GDP.
 Annual Borrowing in 2011/12 is close to 10% of GDP.
 In these times of spending cuts, should we be spending money on a sporting event?

-The investment and spending are important given the state of economy.
+The investment and spending are important given the state of the economy.
 With unemployment close to 3 million, this investment helps create economic recovery.
-The investment has potential for leading to higher growth and higher future tax revenues.
+The investment has a potential for leading to higher growth and higher future tax revenues.